RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 # :boom: Writing your first Ansible Playbooks

-:boom: Now, we're ready to create our first playbook.
+Now, we're ready to create our first playbook.
 Let's try to implement the ping example using a playbook.
+There is a good reason for doing that, which is that _ICMP echo / echo reply_ (aka ping) is not allowed in your network.
+If you going forward in the lab exercises suspect connectivity issues, you can always execute this playbook.

-Create a playbook: $WORK_DIR/ping.yml, by pasting below into your terminal:
+:boom: Create the playbook: $WORK_DIR/ping.yml, by pasting below into your terminal:

 ```
 cat << 'EOF' >$WORK_DIR/ping.yml